 - Some plans may participate in voluntary programs offering coverage for patients participating in NIH-approved clinical trials of cancer chemotherapies, including autologous bone marrow transplantation.

 - Some contracts or certificates of coverage (e.g., FEP) may include specific conditions in which autologous bone marrow transplantation would be considered eligible for coverage.

 Autologous HSCT is widely considered the therapy of choice for relapsed and refractory HL.
-Two randomized, controlled studies showed benefit in using autologous HSCT in these patients:
+Two randomized controlled trials showed benefit in using autologous HSCT in these patients.

 Allogeneic HSCT for HL

 The application of allogeneic HSCT to the treatment of patients with HL initially appeared limited due to a procedure-related mortality rate of approximately 50% associated with the myeloablative conditioning regimen.